September 15th, 2017

 Business Directory Submission

-It used to be a few decades ago that getting ranked for a certain keyword or phrase was nothing more that repeating your choice of keywords over and over again (keyword stuffing).
+A few decades ago, getting ranked for a certain keyword or phrase meant nothing more than repeating your choice of keywords over and over again (keyword stuffing).
 But today that's no longer a viable strategy.
-Let's consider just one very important aspect of search engine optimization, and that is, "business directory submission!"
+Let's consider a different strategy, and one that's a very important aspect of local search engine optimization, and that is, "business directory submission!"

 Should I submit to online directories?